eska5/javaSpring/README.md

 # javaSpring
-Java aplication with a database school and students with h2 database and gateway which is displayed with js.
+Java aplication using databases titled school and students with h2 database and gateway which is displayed using basic js.
+Spring,RestApi,Java were used.
+#Spring
+#RespApi
+#Java